MON-FRI: (09.00 to 17.00)

 What’s the difference between a dentist and orthodontist?
 No, that isn’t a corny joke leftover from a budget Christmas cracker.
 It’s an extremely important question that many people ask when they first approach a dental health expert for treatment.

 Dentists and orthodontists are both trained medical professionals dedicated to helping patients improve their oral health issues.
-Dentistry, however, is a broader medical speciality that takes in a whole range of treatments and issues, from dealing with fillings, extractions, gum disease and abscesses to cosmetic dentistry procedures such as teeth whitening, crowns, implants and veneers.
+Dentistry, however, is a broader medical specialty that takes in a whole range of treatments and issues, from dealing with fillings, extractions, gum disease and abscesses to cosmetic dentistry procedures such as teeth whitening, crowns, implants and veneers.
 Dentists also become involved in advising on good oral hygiene and encouraging best practice around brushing and cleaning teeth, healthy eating and gum, tongue and throat care.

 A qualified orthodontist is also a dentist, however, not all dentists can call themselves orthodontists.
-This is due to the additional, specialist training involved in a specialist orthodontic study, which can take up to two or three years extra to complete on top of the eight or so years of study required to qualify as a dentist.
+This is due to the additional, specialst training involved in a specialst orthodontic study, which can take up to two or three years extra to complete on top of the eight or so years of study required to qualify as a dentist.
 This is a similar picture to the related medical science of surgery – not all doctors are qualified surgeons, but all surgeons will have had to undergo recognised medical training in order to become a doctor.

 Both orthodontists and general dentists must register with the relevant professional bodies to ensure that treatment standards, patient care and an ethical approach to their work remain at the very top of their priorities.
 Many dental patients can feel anxious about starting treatment, so this registration process is also designed to add confidence at a difficult time.
 A list of registered dentists and orthodontists is available on the General Dental Council’s website.